Dpdl-io/DpdlEngine/README.md

 ## Dpdl = ( Java Api's + Embedded C + 'C++' + Python + Julia + JavaScript + Lua + Ruby + Java + Clojure + AI) = <ins>Powerful and Versatile</ins>

+Further programming languages and natural language interpreters can be added as extensions and embedded via a dedicated plug-in interface and configuration.
+For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

 Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and foster research and development.

 ## Dpdl is designed to: